araqnid/set-aws-sso-credentials/README.md

 then
 write a shell fragment to set the role credentials in the environment.

-In this directory, run `yarn build` to compile the Typescript and bundle with the libraries into the `dist` directory, so that can be invoked without yarn.
+In this directory, run `./gradlew build` to compile the Kotlin and bundle with the libraries into the `dist` directory.

 ## Convenience aliases